cordiverse/cordis/README.md

 #### Trigger events [↑](#contents)

 In cordis, triggering an event can take many forms.
-Currently we support four methods with some differences between them:
+Currently, we support four methods with some differences between them:

 - emit: calling all listeners at the same time
 - parallel: the asynchronous version of `emit`